 An account rep helps you optimize

 The nice thing about Media.net is that you get an account rep to help you optimize your website as soon as you sign up with them, which is really unique.
 I don’t know of many display ad networks that do that and I know that Google Adsense certainly doesn’t.

 They assign you someone who is there to try to help you make the most money, which is really refreshing.

-Another pro about Media.net is that they contact me frequently about trying to test new things on my websites.
+Another pro about Media.net is that they contact me frequently about trying to test new things.
 Some of those tests I have done have gone pretty favorably and some tests I’ve turned down, but I applaud their proactive approach.
 It’s almost like the reader-supported version of advertising.